bioinformaticsdotca/HT-Biology_2017/Pathways/integrated_assignment_1/new_assignment.md

 5. Set Benjamini-Hochberg as the significance threshold.

-6. Run analysis of the genes differentially altered between BE and normal: [BEonly_genelist.txt](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/pathways/integrated_assignment_1/BEonly_genelist.txt).
+6. Run analysis of the genes differentially altered between BE and normal: copy and paste the gene list into the g:Profiler input window [BEonly_genelist.txt](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/pathways/integrated_assignment_1/BEonly_genelist.txt).

 7.  **Question** What is the most significant GO:term?
 What is the p-value for this GO:term?